kyma-incubator/terraform-provider-gardener/examples/aws/README.md

   vpccidr = "10.250.0.0/16"
 ```

-multiple workers can be defined as follows
+You can also define multiple workers:
 ```bash
 worker {
     name           = "cpu-worker1"